Uncategorised

 Dance Spin

-A spin skated by the couple together in any hold.
-It should be performed on the spot around a common axis on one foot by each partner simultaneously.
+A spin skated by the team together in any hold.
+It should be performed on the spot around a common axis on one foot with or without change(s) of foot by one or both partners.

 Data Specialist (DS)